CanDIG/mohccn-synthetic-data/README.md

 Clone the katsu repo and note the path it is cloned to

 Run the `json_to_csv.py` script.
-Can be run with s, m or l specified for small, medium or large dataset conversion.
+Can be run with xs, s, m or l specified for extra-small, small, medium or large dataset conversion.
 By default, uses the small dataset.

 ```commandline
 python src/json_to_csv.py --size m --input /path/to/katsu/chord_metadata_service/mohpackets/data